Answers to Common Questions About Medicare-Medicaid Plans and Medicare

 Medicare limits the times when most people can add, change or drop coverage.
 These times are known as election or enrollment periods.
 However, recipients who have both Healthy Connections Medicaid and Medicare can add, change, or drop coverage at any time during the year.

-NOTE: Effective January 1, 2019, if you’re in a drug management program, you may not be able to change plans.
+NOTE: If you're in a drug management program, you may not be able to change plans.

 What is a health maintenance organization (HMO)?